 Just like brick-and-mortar restaurants, ghost kitchens vary in scope and dining style.
-We explain five different virtual restaurant business models, so you can decide which fits your goals and financial means.
+We explain six different virtual restaurant business models, so you can decide which fits your goals and financial means.

 An independent ghost kitchen prepares a single menu to order in a kitchen without a storefront.
 Most independent ghost kitchens partner with multiple third-party delivery apps.
 Independent ghost kitchens leave prepared orders for the partnered driver to pick up at the front desk.
 They are reliant on third-party apps to receive orders and do not own their customers’ data.
 Not owning customer data means you can’t interact with or retain customers without your partnered delivery services.

 Multi brand ghost kitchens receive orders and make deliveries in the same way as single brand ghost kitchens.
 The difference between multi and single brand ghost kitchens is their scale.
 A multi brand company will use a single kitchen space to prepare multiple virtual restaurant menus.